 \subsection{Statistical Short Pseudorandom States}

-We state a result that will be used in our separation.
-Intuitively, this result states that a sufficiently long random string enables the construction of a sufficiently small $\PRS$.
+We include some results that will be used in our separation.
+Intuitively, these results states that a sufficiently long random string enables the construction of a sufficiently small $\PRS$.
 Notice that this does not imply that $\SPRS$ exist unconditionally, since a generator for a $\SPRS$ is not allowed to use an arbitrarily long input to generate the state.

 \begin{theorem}[Theorem 5.1 in \cite{BS20}] There exists a generator $\Gen$ such that for every $n \in \mathbb{N}$ number of qubits, $5 \leq \lambda \in \mathbb{N}$ security parameter and $t \in \mathbb{N}$ number of copies, satisfies the following trace distance bound: